Traditional Sichuan Food

 Sichuan is known for its attention to color, smell, and presentation with an emphasis on taste.
 Sichuan is well known for the richness, broadness and thickness of its taste.
 Its food styles are demonstrated by these famous dishes:

-- Ma Po Tofu is bean curd served with very hot chili mincemeat.
+- Ma Po Tofu is bean curd and served with very hot chili mincemeat.

 - Sautéed Pork Slices with Hot Peppers